Coalition of nonprofits aims to ensure every Nebraskan is counted in the census

 The Missouri River, as seen from the Chief Standing Bear Bridge connecting Nebraska and South Dakota, near Niobrara on the Lewis & Clark trail.
 Two segments of the river, totaling just over one hundred miles, make up the Missouri National Recreational River.

-The Lewis and Clark replica keelboat of The Discovery Expedition of St. Charles, Mo., pushes up the Missouri River across from downtown Omaha.
-As part of the 200th anniversary celebration of the Lewis & Clark Expedition, re-enactors followed the original route of the expedition up the river, stopping at several cities along the way.
+The Lewis and Clark replica keelboat of The Discovery Expedition of St. Charles, Missouri, pushes up the Missouri River across from downtown Omaha.
+As part of the 200th anniversary celebration of the Lewis & Clark Expedition, reenactors followed the original route of the expedition up the river, stopping at several cities along the way.

 A 2012 press conference, held outside the National Parks Building on the Missouri riverfront in Omaha, announced the formation the Lewis and Clark Trust Inc. Stephenie Ambrose Tubbs, chairman of the trust and daughter of the late author and historian Stephen Ambrose, uses a quill to sign the collaborative agreement, committing to work on the preservation, interpretation and promotion of the Lewis and Clark National Historic Trail for the benefit of all people.